mccollumn/crm-ui/README.md

 - Click _OK_.
 - Start the service if it is not already running.

-> Note: If you need to unistall the service, you can do so by running `nssm.exe remove "Webtrends CRM UI"` from an elevated command prompt.
+> Note: If you need to unistall the service, you can do so by running `nssm.exe remove "CRM UI"` from an elevated command prompt.

 ## Updating

 To update the app after it has already been deployed:

 - Download and build the new app per the instructions [above](#build-the-app).
-- Stop the _Webtrends CRM UI_ service.
+- Stop the _CRM UI_ service.
 - Replace the existing app files with new ones.
-- Start the _Webtrends CRM UI_ service.
+- Start the _CRM UI_ service.

 ## Versioning